AgnostiqHQ/covalent-braket-plugin/README.md

 aws configure
 ```

-Set the environment variable `BRAKET_JOB_IMAGES` to some name for where your images will be stored, for example my-braket-images.
+Set the environment variable `BRAKET_JOB_IMAGES` to some name for where your images will be stored, for example `my-braket-images`.
 Then create the repository.
 ```
 aws ecr create-repository --repository-name $BRAKET_JOB_IMAGES
 ```